It’s not about what you say, but how you say it.

 - Choose your side hustle name, graphic fonts, and signature colors with the help of Canva

-- Create your “website” (Facebook page) for all future customers and supporters to learn about your brand
+- Create your website (Facebook page) for all future customers and supporters to learn of your brand

 - List 5 ways you are able to promote your idea to the right audience (social media, local events, meetups, etc.)